Cluno1/Rhythm-Chorus/wiki/FAQ.md

 Yes!
 Gapless playback works for FLAC, MP3, AAC, and Opus formats.

+### What is Replay Gain?

+Replay Gain normalizes the perceived loudness of your music.
+Choose **Album Gain** to maintain dynamic range within albums, or **Track Gain** for consistent loudness across all songs.
+Configure in Settings → Audio → Replay Gain.

+### Does Rhythm support crossfade?

+Yes!
+Crossfade smoothly blends the end of one track into the start of the next with an adjustable duration of 1–12 seconds.
+Configure in Settings → Audio → Crossfade.

 ### Can I use the equalizer?

 Yes!
 Rhythm includes: